 On December 22, 2023, the NPPA issued the Draft Administrative Measures on Online Games for public comment, pursuant to which, one enterprise shall not engage in the issuance and trading service of online game currency at the same time.
 With respect to the issuance of online game coins, the Draft Administrative Measures on Online Games emphasizes again that: (i) online game coins shall only be used to the extent of the exchange of online game products and services provided by such issuers, and shall not be used for payment, purchase of physical items or exchange of products and services of other service providers; (ii) the issuance of online game coins shall not be issued for purpose of maliciously occupying players' prepaid funds, and the standards for the issuance and purchase of online game coins shall be transparent and reasonable; and (iii) the service of exchanging online game coins for legal currency shall be prohibited.
-With respect to the trading service of online game coins, the Draft Administrative Measures on Online Games provides that, among others, (i) trading services shall not be provided for any unapproved online games; (ii) anonymous digital RMB wallets shall be prohibited from being provided to players; and (iii) technical measures shall be taken to effectively supervise the transaction process, and the transactions with illegal and suspicious behaviors shall be reported to the competent government authority in a timely manner to avoid convenience for online gambling, online fraud and other illegal behaviors.
-In addition, according to the Draft Administrative Measures on Online Games, virtual items issued by online game publishers and operators, which are directly purchased by players with legal currency, purchased or exchanged by players with online game coins, and which can be directly exchanged into other virtual items or value-added services in the games, shall be regulated as online game coins.
-Publishers and operators of online games shall not convert virtual items of online games obtained by players into legal currency.
+With respect to the trading service of online game coins, the Draft Administrative Measures on Online Games provides that, among others, (i) trading services shall not be provided for any unapproved online games; (ii) anonymous digital RMB wallets shall be prohibited from being provided to players; and (iii) technical measures shall be taken to effectively supervise the transaction process, and the transactions with illegal and suspicious behaviors shall be reported to the competent government authority in a timely manner to avoid convenience for online game publishers and operators, which are directly purchased by players with legal currency, purchased or exchanged by players with online game coins, and which can be directly exchanged into other virtual items of online games obtained by players into legal currency.